Name That Tune: The Golden Medley Marathon

 In the Golden Medley Marathon, the winning home viewer and the winning studio contestant worked as a team.
-This time, the two players had to correctly guess five tunes in 30 seconds, and if they did so they split $10,000 and returned the next week to try and do it again.
+This time, the two contestants had to correctly guess five tunes in 30 seconds, and if they did so they split $10,000 and returned the next week to try and do it again.
 They could keep coming back for up to four additional weeks, and potentially could win a combined $50,000.

 The top prize for the prime time CBS show, by 1959, was $25,000.

 1974–81 version

 Two contestants selected from the studio audience compete in various song identification games to earn points as well as cash and prizes.
 Three rounds were played per game, typically beginning with Melody Roulette, followed by a second game which varied by-episode, and culminating with Bid-a-Note.
 Each of the first two games awarded 10 points to the winner, but Bid-a-Note was worth 20 points.
-A round's points were split between the players in the event of a tie.
-If the players were tied after the final competitive round, a single tiebreaker tune was played to determine who advanced to the Golden Medley bonus round for a chance at more prizes.
+A round's points were split between the contestants in the event of a tie.
+If the contestants were tied after the final competitive round, a single tiebreaker tune was played to determine who advanced to the Golden Medley bonus round for a chance at more prizes.

 Melody Roulette

 A wheel was spun onstage to determine a cash prize for identifying the tune.
 Early in both the daytime and syndicated versions the wheel contained categories.
 Each contestant selected a category before each spin and received $100 if the wheel stopped on their choice.
-However, the categories were later replaced by money amounts ranging from $20 to $1,000 from 1974 to 1976, $50–$1,000 from 1976 to 1977, and $100–$1,000 from 1977 to 1981 on the syndicated series (and $50–$500 on the 1977 daytime series).
+However, the categories were later replaced by money amounts ranging from $20 to $1,000 from 1974 to 1976, $50–$1,000 from 1976 to 1977, and $50–$500 on the 1977 daytime series.
+The amounts were $100–$1,000 from 1977 to 1981 on the syndicated series.
 Also, after the switch to dollar amounts on the wheel, each contestant selected a space on the wheel (a $100 space in daytime, a $200 space in the syndicated series).
-If the wheel landed on one of those spaces, that contestant won that amount automatically prior to the start of the tune; this was discarded in 1976.
+If the wheel landed on one of those spaces, that contestant won that amount automatically prior to the start of the tune.
+This was discarded in 1976.

 An outer wheel was added in 1976 which held two spaces marked "Double" and was spun in the opposite direction of the inner.
 From 1977 to 1980, it also featured a space offering a new car, but the car could be won only once per episode.
 In 1980, this was replaced by two generic "prize" spaces, which worked the same way, along with only one Double space.
 In order for a tune to be worth double the value or to have a prize on the line, the corresponding space had to be covering the space where the inner wheel had stopped.

 Both contestants kept the cash they earned.